aregsar/aregsarblog/blog/2019/installing-composer-php-package-manager/index.md

 ## Conclusion

-In this post I detailed the steps required to install the Composer PHP package manager.
+In this post I detailed the steps required to install the Composer PHP package manager on macOS and Ubuntu Linux.

 Thanks for reading.